Active motility and wetting cooperatively regulate liquid-liquid phase separation

-In this Letter, we combine experiments on \textit{Pseudomonas aeruginosa} (\textit{P. aeruginosa}) with fluid particle dynamics (FPD) simulations~\cite{tanaka2000,Furukawa2018} to elucidate how the interplay between wetting affinity and self-propulsion generates a variety of exotic states in a prototypical ATPS of DEX and PEG.
-By systematically varying the volume fractions of the DEX phase and \textit{P. aeruginosa}, we uncover a sequence of morphologies, including self-spinning droplets, elongated droplet chains, branched capillary-like clusters, and highly deformed droplets.
-We find that in the droplet regime, bacterial activity induces autonomous droplet rotation, effectively suppressing domain coarsening compared to systems with non-motile bacteria.
-Conversely, when the DEX volume fraction falls below that of the bacteria, a wetting-mediated attraction emerges.
-This attraction is driven by chemical-potential gradients that direct DEX fluxes toward the bacteria, promoting the formation of capillary bridges between them.
-Furthermore, dense bacterial partitioning strongly deforms droplet shapes.
-Our work not only elucidates how motility and wetting together regulate domain evolution, but also establishes a general framework for modeling active agents in ATPS where wetting and hydrodynamic interactions are both critical.
+In this Letter, we combine experiments on \textit{Pseudomonas aeruginosa} (\textit{P. aeruginosa}) with fluid particle dynamics (FPD) simulations~\cite{tanaka2000,Furukawa2018} to show how the interplay between interfacial wetting and self-propulsion generates distinct non-equilibrium states in an ATPS of DEX and PEG.
+Using a three-dimensional setup, we isolate the competition between coarsening, wetting, and activity.
+By varying the volume fraction of the DEX phase, we uncover three regimes characterized by self-spinning droplets, elongated droplet chains, and branched capillary-like clusters.
+In the droplet regime, swimming bacteria pinned at the interface drive droplet rotation, which suppresses coarsening relative to systems with non-motile bacteria.
+Conversely, when the DEX volume fraction falls below that of the bacteria, a wetting-mediated capillary state emerges, driven by chemical-potential gradients that direct DEX fluxes toward bacteria and promote capillary bridge formation.
+These wetting-induced flows enable bacteria to capture neighbors over distances far exceeding the reach of depletion attraction~\cite{schwarz2012phase}.
+To demonstrate the generality of this mechanism in a biological context, we show that biofilm-associated proteins act as an interfacial ``wetting glue,'' promoting bacterial clustering even in dilute suspensions.
+At a fundamental level, we identify interfacial wetting as the symmetry-breaking element that renders bacterial activity mechanically effective, allowing active stresses to couple to liquid--liquid phase separation (LLPS) and regulate both morphology selection and coarsening dynamics.

-{\it Experimental.---} First, to quantify the wetting properties of \textit{P. aeruginosa}, we measure contact angles by depositing a DEX droplet onto the PEG--bacteria interface (see \cite{Supple} for details).
-The contact angle $\theta \approx 50^\circ$ provides a direct measure of the wetting affinity and demonstrates that \textit{P. aeruginosa} are amphiphilic, exhibiting affinity for both the PEG and DEX phases with a slight preference for the DEX phase (Fig.~\ref{fig:figure1}(a)).
-Control experiments were performed by placing water, DEX, and PEG droplets on the air--bacteria interface to determine the respective contact angles.
-The results indicate that \textit{P. aeruginosa} show a higher affinity for water compared to PEG and DEX at the air--bacteria interface.
-This finding demonstrates that the contact angle measured within the ATPS is the more relevant metric for accurately predicting bacterial partitioning.
+{\it Experimental.---} To quantify the wetting properties of \textit{P. aeruginosa}, we measure contact angles by depositing a DEX droplet onto the PEG–bacteria interface (see \cite{Supple} for details).
+The measured contact angle, $\theta \approx 50^\circ$, indicates that \textit{P. aeruginosa} are amphiphilic, with affinity for both PEG and DEX phases and a slight preference for DEX (Fig.~\ref{fig:figure1}(a)).
+Control measurements using water, DEX, and PEG droplets on the air–bacteria interface show a stronger affinity for water, confirming that the contact angle measured within the ATPS is the relevant metric for predicting bacterial partitioning.